SakshamJainDev/retail-orders-ingestion-pipeline/README.md

 ## About this project

-This is a personal project I built in my own time while upskilling toward the Databricks Spark Developer certification.
+This is a personal project I built in my own time while upskilling toward the Databricks Associate Developer certification.
 Rather than just doing cert prep, I wanted to build something end-to-end on Azure that reflects how I'd approach a real ingestion problem — event-driven triggering, cross-cloud data movement, proper secret management, and an audit trail.
 The kind of things that don't show up in certification prep but matter in production.

 The dataset is a retail orders domain (68,882 orders, 12,435 customers) which gave enough real-world messiness to surface an actual bug during testing — a `CANCELED` vs `CANCELLED` spelling mismatch that would have silently discarded ~2% of valid orders on every pipeline run.
 More on that below.